GitJournal/gitjournal.io/content/blog/2021-03-05-Last-3-months.md

 ![Hands](/images/blog/2021/03/courtney-corlew--EnI0H6Wm6s-unsplash.jpg)

 Now when I'm selecting tasks, I'm far more aware of my limits and ask myself "Will a user see the direct impact of this task?".
-My guess is that this with a far reduced scope every month is going to be good for GitJournal.
+My guess is that this product focus and a far reduced scope every month is going to be good for GitJournal.

 What do you think?